epomatti/aws-kms-grants/README.md

 > Grants are commonly used by AWS services that integrate with AWS KMS to encrypt your data at rest.
 The service creates a grant on behalf of a user in the account, uses its permissions, and retires the grant as soon as its task is complete.

+There are two scenarios in this repository:
-In this example, grants will be used in [conjunction with S3][2].
+- In [conjunction with S3][2].
 To reduce costs with SSE-KMS we'll be using [Amazon S3 Buckets Keys][3].
+- Hands-on using AWS CLI

 Grants can take up to 5 minutes to achieve eventual consistency.
 For immediate use, it's necessary to use a grant token.